hnch08/FinQ4Cn-mcp-server/README.md

 - Fetch the latest financial news and market trends within a specified date range.
 - Fetch the latest news articles and information related to a specific stock within a specified date range.

+### Back Testing
+- Perform backtesting on historical stock data using the specified trading strategy to evaluate its performance.
+    The strategy is as follows: if the stock is not currently held, buy the stock based on the specified holding percentage (percent) and set a profit-taking percentage (stop_profit_pct).

 ## Project Structure

 ```